18F/identity-secops/README.md

 	  automatically.
 	* If Nessus dies, it should be restarted/rebuilt.
 * Secrets and maybe artifacts used for build/deploy should be persisted somewhere
+* Logging and security should be built in
 * System should be roughly generalizable to other purposes